-25 There are a number of provisions in the Authority's gazetted document which suggest a somewhat cavalier approach on the part of the Authority towards the rights of radio frequency spectrum licensees.
-For example, the Authority states that "The spectrum licence is currently valid for one year only and a spectrum assignment can be revoked at any time."2 Elsewhere the Authority states that "The process of migrating users will not have an impact on the duration of the radio frequency spectrum licences."
-And draft regulation 3(5) provides: "The users to be migrated shall not be entitled to be compensated by the Authority for the costs of the migration."

-- 26 The reality is somewhat different.
+- 14 There are a number of provisions in the Authority's gazetted document, which suggest a somewhat cavalier approach on the part of the Authority towards the rights of radio frequency spectrum licensees.
+For example, the Authority states that "The spectrum licence is currently valid for one year only and a spectrum assignment can be revoked at any time."2 And draft regulation 3(5) provides: "The users to be migrated shall not be entitled to be compensated by the Authority for the costs of the migration." - 15 The reality is somewhat different.
 Regulation 15(2) of the Radio Frequency Spectrum Regulations provides that "... a Radio Frequency Spectrum Licence will remain valid from 01 April until 31 March of the following year and is thereafter renewable by payment of the prescribed annual licence fee in terms of these regulations."
 Regulation 9(1) provides: "Renewal of a Radio Frequency Spectrum Licence is performed on an annual basis by payment of the prescribed annual licence fees, except ...".
-Thus, provided a spectrum licensee timeously pays its annual licence fees, its spectrum licence will run from year to year for as long as the service licence to which the spectrum licence relates continues to be in place. - 27 Nor may a spectrum licence/assignment be revoked at any time.
-It would only be justified in exceptional cases where there has been a material and repeated failure by the spectrum licensee to comply with the relevant legislation, regulations and its licence conditions, alternatively where there are overwhelmingly strong public interest considerations. - 28 The Authority also seems to fail to appreciate that it is the existing terrestrial television broadcasting service licensees which are having to relinquish valuable spectrum and it is those licensees which are creating the digital dividend.
-Those licensees ought to be properly compensated through the assignment of other spectrum so that post analogue switch-off they are each assigned sufficient spectrum to have their own multiplex.
-There also has to be greater consideration given as to who has to bear the costs of migration.
+Thus, provided a spectrum licensee timeously pays its annual licence fees, its spectrum licence will run from year to year for as long as the service licence to which the spectrum licence relates continues to be in place. - 16 Nor may a spectrum licence/assignment be revoked at any time.
+It would only be justified in exceptional cases where there has been a material and repeated failure by the spectrum licensee to comply with the relevant legislation, regulations and its licence conditions, alternatively where there are overwhelmingly strong public interest considerations.